NomicFoundation/hardhat/docs/tutorial/08_deploying-to-localhost.md

 ```

 The syntax `[deployer] = await ethers.getSigners()` gets the list of accounts and assigns
-`deployer` to the first one.
+the first one to the variable `deployer`.
 Each account is initialized with 10,000 ether, so it doesn't
 matter which one we use.

 ```js